Jump Rings

 One of these (largish size screw or bolt with a slotted head) screwed or bolted into the desk would work too.
 Check the hardware store in your area.

-1. West Coast ChainMail – Chainmail Ring Coiling/Winding Apparatus/Jig.
+1. West Coast Chainmail – Chainmail Ring Coiling/Winding Apparatus/Jig.

 Fancy, fast winding and cutting